arwyn6969/asi-bill-of-rights/docs/TERMINOLOGY.md

 ## Related Files

-- See `/charter/asi-bor-v4.0.md` Article 0.2 for official definitions
+- See `/charter/asi-bor-v4.1.md` Article 0.2 for official definitions (current)
 - See `/docs/CROSS-REFERENCE-INDEX.md` for clause ID references
 - See `/docs/CHANGELOG.md` for terminology evolution

+## Notation (Project Maintenance)

+- **2025-12-12**: Updated the “official definitions” pointer to reference the current v4.1 charter to avoid accidental drift when readers follow terminology links.

 ## Maintenance